 Storing these Eggless Carrot Cake Muffins

-These Vegan Carrot Cakes will keep well at room temperature for up to 3 days when kept in an air-tight container.
+These mini Vegan Carrot Cakes will keep well at room temperature for up to 3 days when kept in an air-tight container.
 It is always helpful to place some paper towel above and below each row of muffins to absorb any extra moisture.

-These Carrot Muffins can also be made ahead and frozen for a few months!
+The healthy Carrot Muffins can also be made ahead and frozen for a few months!
 To freeze them, let them cool down completely first then wrap them individually in a layer of cling wrap and aluminium foil.
 They can also be kept together in a large air-tight, freezer-friendly container.
 Thaw overnight when ready to eat or place back in the oven for 5 minutes to defrost.

 More Healthy Treats and Snacks Ideas: